Why must I pay a fee for the delivery of a consignment from abroad (VAT, duty)?

 Why do the customs clearance fees depend on the country of origin and the value of the consignment?

 Swiss Post, together with the Swiss federal price watchdog, has agreed a simple price model which makes it possible to offer as many customers as possible (in particular private customers) attractive customs clearance rates.
-Furthermore, the customers clearance fees should be commensurate with the complexity of the operation and the risk involved.
+Furthermore, the customers clearance fees should be commensurate with the complexity of the operation involved.

 These considerations generally mean that a higher basic fee is applied to consignments which require more time-consuming operations on the part of the customs office than to consignments from neighbouring countries which are easier for the customs office to process and which account for much more than half of all import consignments.